pierallard/akeneo-api/README.md

         with_count: true
     })

-You can save entities like this:
+You can save new entities or existing entities like this:

     product = client.products.new
     product.identifier = 'foo'
+    product.save
+    product.enabled = false
     product.save

 ## Development